-Elective Subjects lanning/Activities Junjects Secondary 4 Exploring different inclinations Elective BAFS (Compulsory Part) Elective Subject Y (e.g. ICT, DAT) making informed decisions about furth studies options Secondary 5 and Secondary 6 Engaging in different areas of interest Option 1 BAFS (Elective Part) + other elective subject(s) Option 2 BAFS (Elective Part) + Business related Applied Learning course(s) Option 3 Business related Applied Learning course (s) + other elective subject(s) ICT = Information Accounting and Fir and Communication Applied Technolog n Technology Visual Arts organisation, oriticism - can other subjects bservation skills be applied to s, and skills for a and strengthen s ature, Liberal St ements, principles of art appreciation and students' learning in udies, Design and (Arts Education) The study of Visual Arts together variety Technology or Applied Learning confundamental base preparing student industries, such as fashion design, image design, visual communication web-page, television, theatre and film g contributes to the students for devestign, product destication, advertising the building up of a lopment in creative lign, interior design, and multimedia, Physical Education (Physical Education) Based on their interests and career aspirations, some students may opt for Physical Education -oriented Applied Learning courses in Secondary 5 and focus more on practical knowledge about sports coaching and management.
+Elective lanning/Activities Subjects Implementin g Applied Learnii ng Secondary 4 Exploring different inclinations Elective Subject X (e.g. ICT, DAT) BAFS (Compulsory Part) + Elective Subject Y (e.g. ICT, DAT) making informed \ decisions about further studies Other options Option 1 Option 2 Option 3 Secondary 5 and Secondary 6 Engaging in different areas of interest BAFS (Elective Part) + other elective subject(s) BAFS (Elective Part) + Business related Applied Learning course(s) Business related Applied Learning course (s) + other elective subject(s) ICT = Information , Accounting and Fi and Communicatio I Applied Technolog n Technology Visual Arts organisation, c criticism - can other subjects bservation skill be applied to s, and skills for a and strengthen s rature, Liberal St ements, principles of irt appreciation and tudents' learning in udies, Design and (Arts Education) The study of Visual Arts together with Music, Design and Applie Technology or Applied Learning contributes to the building up of fundamental base preparing students for development in creativindustries, such as fashion design, product design, interior design image design, visual communication, advertising, and multimedia web-page, television, theatre and film production. the building up of a lopment in creative ign, interior design, ing, and multimedia, Physical Education (Physical Education) Based on their interests and career aspirations, some students may opt for Physical Education -oriented Applied Learning courses in Secondary 5 and focus more on practical knowledge about sports coaching and management.
 It may be necessary for schools to organise their Physical Education Elective curriculum in such a way that their students acquire knowledge of fundamental topics at Secondary 4 and subsequently switch to Physical Education -oriented Applied Learning subjects at Secondary 5.
 Teachers may consider selecting related topics from different parts to offer a tailor-made programme to support such a transition.